6 Proven Ways To Create Content Faster (Without Sacrificing Its Quality)

 Now that that’s out of the way, here are some tools that I swear by and highly recommend you try out in your own content process.

-Asana – all of my project management, including my content calendar, client management, and everything else that needs to get done, lives in Asana.
-I’m forever grateful to Megan Minns for creating a course that helped me learn everything so I can stay sane in project management.
+Asana (free, paid plans available) – All of my project management, including my content calendar, client management, and everything else that needs to get done, lives in Asana.
+I’m forever grateful to Megan Minns, as well as Louise Henry, for creating courses that helped me learn everything so I can stay sane in project management.

-CoSchedule & GatherContent – both quite advanced tools for content process management, brilliant for larger teams and/or businesses that outsource parts of the process.
+CoSchedule (paid tool, free trial available) – Brilliant for marketing teams and/or businesses that outsource parts of the content creation process.
 I used to use CoSchedule, but once I learned how to manage my content with Asana, I fully switched to Asana as it’s a free tool.

-Later – all my Instagram posts are scheduled through Later’s free plan.
+Later (free, paid plans available) – All my Instagram posts are scheduled through Later’s free plan.
 If I didn’t do it this way, I’d hardly stay consistent on Instagram!

 Pretty Links – I use the Pretty Links plugin to shorten my links for podcast shownotes, so that I can use them in the actual episode and direct listeners to marijanakay.com/9, for example, instead of a long link.

-Click to Tweet – brilliant for adding tweetable nuggets in blog posts.
+CoSchedule’s Click to Tweet – Brilliant for adding tweetable nuggets in blog posts.

-That’s it—now it’s your turn!
+That’s it—it’s your turn!
 What are you doing to be quicker and more efficient in your content marketing?

 PS Pin this post so you can refer to it later: